Encryptedspider/odin-recipes/README.md

-This project is to display the recipe to create a website.
+This is just a test to see if it uploads to github

-The process will be to complete the following
-- HTML
-- CSS
-- JavaScript
+wish me luck.